Seeed-Studio/ModelAssistant/docs/deploy/grove/mask_detection.md

 # Mask Detection with Grove - Vision AI

-This tutorial will demonstrate the development process of mask detection using EdgeLab based on Grove - Vision AI module.
+This tutorial will demonstrate the development process of mask detection using [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA)  based on Grove - Vision AI module.

 ::: tip